 Sylvia Lopez, MPH, CHES, CPH

-Prior to joining UCLA, Sylvia was a long-time television journalist on KCAL9 and CBS2 in Los Angeles.
-She left broadcast news in 2015 to return to school and pursue a master's degree in public health, graduating with honors from California State University Northridge in December of 2017.
+Sylvia has a background in communications and journalism.
+Prior to joining UCLA, she served for many years as news reporter and anchorperson on KCAL9 and CBS2 in Los Angeles.
+She left broadcast news in 2015 to return to school and pursue a master's degree in public health, graduating from California State University Northridge in December of 2017.